Justice League of America: Time and Consequences, Chapter 2: Stolen Energies

 The Time Commander gasped as the Black Canary’s cry shattered his precious hourglass.

-“The Central City police alerted the Flash to your escape,” explained the Red Tornado, “and he had already spoken to another member of the League about his battle with you.
+“The Central City Police had alerted the Flash to your escape,” the Red Tornado explained.
+“He had already spoken to another member of the League about his battle with you.
 Batman quickly tipped him off to your likely hideaway.
 It was merely logical for us to realize that we were dealing with a new grouping of the old Injustice Gang based on powers and choice of members.”

-Superman added, “Starr, the fact that you alone escaped while Ivy and the rest remained in jail after their defeats was like a neon sign alerting us to the need to guess your motives.”
+“Starr,” began Superman, “the fact that you alone escaped, while Ivy and the rest remained in jail after their defeats, was like a neon sign alerting us to the need to guess your motives.”

 The Time Commander cursed.
 “I owe Batman for this!
 He alone knew that I once worked here!”